Domestic Violence in Hernando County

 Date:

 I hereby share or affirm that the above statement is true to the best of my knowledge.
-I further understand that in the event I intentionally provide false information, I can be prosecuted for making a false official statement under F.S.S.
+I understand that if I intentionally provide false information, I can be prosecuted for making a false official statement under F.S.S.
 837.06.

 Signature